Other air pollutants

 About sulphur dioxide

 Sulphur dioxide (SO2) is a colourless gas that has a strong smell.
 It is produced from the combustion of sulphur-containing fuels such as coal and oil, such as are used in electricity generation or shipping.
-Other industrial activities such as aluminium production and fertilizer manufacturing are also a source of SO2.
+Other industrial activities such as aluminium production and fertiliser manufacturing are also a source of SO2.
 Sulphur dioxide easily reacts with other substances (e.g. water) to form harmful compounds such as sulphuric acids; it can also react with other air pollutants to form smaller, more harmful

 particles or create poor visibility.